 Deportation cases have reached peak levels because of the current focus on immigration by the United States government.
 The influx of detainees in each facility has caused significant delays within the immigration court.
 ICE and the Department of Homeland security can and will keep a person detained for as long as it takes to see an immigration judge.
 The best thing for a person to do is to seek legal advice from a lawyer regarding any immigration issues they find themselves in.

 There are thousands of people waiting to see an immigration judge with no hope for a change in their status.
-Help yourself by contacting The Gonzalez Law Group, PLLC to ensure you aren’t alone when facing an immigration judge.
-If you have been detained in South Texas including, McAllen, Edinburg, Brownsville, South Padre Island or any other surrounding area contact The Gonzalez Law Group, PLLC at (832) 530-4070 or fill out an online form for your free consultation.
+Help yourself by contacting The Gonzalez Law Group to ensure you aren’t alone when facing an immigration judge.
+If you have been detained in South Texas including, McAllen, Edinburg, Brownsville, South Padre Island or any other surrounding area contact our firm at (832) 530-4070 or fill out an online form for your free consultation.